sfiera/mactech/displays.rst

 indicating which pins are grounded (always 110 in practice) plus a six bit Type-7 sense code.

-.. [#compat] Though, older displays would probably require a 66.67 Hz scan rate, so I don’t know if it would be safe to output a different rate.
 .. [#both] VGA adapters may handle this by connecting a diode in both directions.
 This is fine.
 It’s convenient when such adapters already have dip switches to diodes for the larger resolutions.